symbol/symbol-docs/source/getting-started/setup-workstation.rst

 An :doc:`account <../concepts/account>` is a deposit box where you can hold :doc:`mosaics <../concepts/mosaic>` (tokens) and interact with them by :doc:`announcing transactions <../concepts/transaction>`.

-1. Install NEM2-CLI.
+1. Install |cli|.

 .. code-block:: bash

     npm install --global nem2-cli

-.. note:: Use NEM2-CLI only for testing and development purposes, as the private keys stored are not encrypted.
+.. note:: Use |cli| only for testing and development purposes, as the private keys stored are not encrypted.

 2. Generate a new account and save it as a **profile**.